RayAndrade/TheRayCode/Python/Creational/Builder/Example1/README.md

 **Client → Requests the object creation process.**

 This follows your GoF participant naming and your line-by-line comment style for slide creation.

+* Builder
+* ConcreteBuilder
+* Director
+* Product
+* Client

+I'll also keep your preference:

+* Each class in its own file
+* Explain each class before code
+* Comment every line
+* Python-specific implementation
+* Beginner/student friendly

+---